Universality class of Ising critical states with long-range losses

-\paragraph{RG fixed point and criticality for $\alpha<1$ -- } We will now complement the Gaussian action in Eq.~\eqref{gauss} with non-linear terms, following the canonical power counting just outlined.
+\paragraph{RG fixed point and criticality for $\alpha<1$ -- } We will now complement the Gaussian action in Eq.~\eqref{gauss} with non-linear terms following the canonical power counting just discussed.
 For $\alpha<1$, we have $P^{R/A}\sim q^{2\alpha}$ and $P^K\sim q^\alpha$, with canonical scaling dimensions for the classical and quantum fields $\varphi_c\sim q^{d/2-\alpha}$,~$\varphi_q\sim q^{d/2}$, and accordingly a lower critical dimension of $d_l=2\alpha$.
 Below the upper critical dimension $d_u=4\alpha$ the classical non-linear term $(u_c/4!)\varphi^3_c\varphi_q$ is relevant.
 The next RG leading non-linearity appears at $d<3\alpha$ where the additive noise term $i(\kappa/2) \varphi^2_c\varphi^2_q$ and the sextic term $(\lambda/5!) \varphi^5_c\varphi_q$ are both RG relevant.
 Quantum vertices with higher powers of quantum fields are always irrelevant hinting at the semi-classical nature of the fixed point, and marking a difference with previous studies on quantum criticality induced by dark states~\cite{proseneisert,Moos,dalla2010quantum, Marino2016}.
 Notice that similarly to the long-range interacting model A of the Halperin-Hohenberg classification~\cite{halimeh2021quantum} we have a dynamical critical exponent $z=\alpha$, but different lower and upper critical dimensions due to the gapless nature of the noise, suggesting that the scaling regime studied here belongs to a different universality class.
 Similarly there are neat differences with the canonical power counting of the zero-temperature critical long-range Ising model, where $z=\alpha/2$.
-Such dissimilarities imply a different canonical counting of non-linearities, and therefore qualitatively different critical behaviour.